guaix-ucm/pyemir-tutorials/_sources/tutorial_imaging/refined_combination.rst.txt

 -----------------------------

-An alternative to the use of the offsets computed from the WCS information in the image header is to provide a two-column ASCII file with the measured offsets between the individual images.
+An alternative to the use of the offsets computed from the WCS information in the image header is to provide a two-column ASCII file with the measured (X,Y) coordinates of a reference object (i.e., the centroid of a bright star) in every individual image.
+These values are employed to determine the relative offsets between the individual exposures.
 The (arbitray) name of that file must be provided through the requirement ``offsets:``.
 For this tutoral, we are providing such a file with the name ``user_offsets.txt``.
 Note that this file must be placed within the ``data`` subdirectory.